As a content marketer, it is your job to deliver content that engages with your audience.

 We expect blog writing to remain relevant.
 Although SEO practices have changed drastically over the years (no more keyword stuffing, for example), people will always try and find new information to read, no matter how much the Internet changes.

-However, this information can be delivered through multiple mediums: emails, images, videos and even interactive content such as quizzes and sliders can help retain engagement rate and create higher quality content.
+However, this information can be delivered through multiple mediums: emails, images, interactive elements such as quizzes and sliders or video content can help retain engagement rate and create higher quality content.

 Perhaps, creativity really is key.

 In the future, we also think that the way marketers need to push out content to the reader will change.
 Technologies such as VR and improved social media algorithms means that the user will receive information that is highly tailored to their interest and platform.